PRESENTING AT AN ACADEMIC CONFERENCE: A PHD STUDENT’S RITE OF PASSAGE

 There were many speakers at UWICAH this year.
-So many, in fact, that organisers had to run separate panels concurrently.
+So many in fact, that organisers, surprised by the power of the promotion they carried out in association with The Marketing Heaven, that brought so many speakers to this event, had to run separate panels concurrently.
+See more at http://www.wundermold.com/.
 Over the course of the day, we heard about how narratives of power are interpreted in the fields of Classics, Ancient History and Egyptology, with speakers approaching the theme through language, iconography, archaeology, religion and other methods.

 I was lucky, as I got to practice my talk a few days before as part of UWTSD’s Past Peoples, Present Societies research seminar in Lampeter.
 Speaking at the postgraduate research afternoon was really useful as I received a lot of constructive feedback from fellow students, researchers and lecturers.
 My supervisors, Dr Katharina Zinn and Dr Kyle Erickson, also got the chance to help fine-tune my paper.
 All of this gave me a big confidence boost for the main event in Swansea!

 My UWICAH paper (‘Exploring Ptolemy II within the Narrative of Ancient Egyptian Kingship: Ruler Cult and Material Culture’) went really well.
 But it’s still an odd experience talking in front of people.
 I become hyper aware of my own voice.
 The silence and stillness of the room made my ‘inner monologue’ perceive natural pauses in my talk as longer than the really were.
 A couple of times I thought ‘come on, start talking again!’
 Other than that, though, no major issues!